jaskamante/wifi-tariff-service/README.md

         output: tariff

 ## Stretch tasks (optional)

-    API key authentication
+Offer a swagger page to ease service testing - done

 JUnit tests: cover your code to at least 80% (I didn't get to using JUnit, but I did test with api-tests.http.
         Using JUnit would be a next step if time had allowed.
 I will return and do this as a learning exercise in SpringBoot)

-    offer a swagger page to ease service testing - done
+    API key authentication

     sync: a scheduled task should sync via http and copy/merge remote tariffs to the local ones